ishikawa/modipyd/docs/source/index.rst

 **This project aims to provide:**

 * Automated testing tool **pyautotest** (like `ZenTest's autotest <http://www.zenspider.com/ZSS/Products/ZenTest/>`_) for `Python <http://www.python.org/>`_
-* Highly customizable plugin architecture of *Python bytecode analysis*, *module dependency analysis*, and *monitoring module modification*
+* Highly customizable plugin architecture for *Python bytecode analysis*, *module dependency analysis*, and *monitoring module modification*

 **Things you can do as a public user:**